Scroll Down To Order

 Apr 2-3—Revolt erupts in Iraq, pro-Axis Raschid Ali el Gailani assumes power.

-Apr 6—Nazis invade Yugoslavia and Greece.
+Apr 6—Nazis invade Yugoslavia and Greece with over 1000 tanks.

 Apr 9—Greenland and the U.S. sign an agreement protecting Greenland.